 Light Learning Curve: The Natural Cigar Explained

-Ruddy reds, freshly pressed khakis, burly browns, lush light greens, and carbon black ochres all entice us with their olfactory rewards.
+Ruddy reds, freshly pressed khakis, burly browns, lush light greens, and carbon black ochres all entice.
 And guess what?
-Every shade you see falls into either maduro or natural territory, with a massive amount of it being the latter of the two.
+Every shade you see falls into either a maduro or a natural category, with a massive amount of the brown and auburn-colored blends being the latter of the two.
 Yep.
-Even that reddish-brown stogie snarling up at you is a natural, and man does he mean business.
+Even that reddish-brown sun-grown stogie staring up at you qualifies, so unless you see the word "maduro" on that shelf talker somewhere, it's a natural.

 Understanding the Many Shades of the Natural Cigar Wrapper

-Being that the wrapper is the outermost layer of a cigar, it is arguably the most crucial.
+Being that the wrapper is the outermost layer of a cigar, it is arguably the most crucial component.
 Appearance, texture, taste, aroma, elasticity, consistency, and more must all be considered if a cigar wrapper is to make the cut.
-Natural cigar wrapper options undergo the same level of scrutiny as their darker maduro brethren.

-Every natural tobacco leaf is carefully screened at every stage of the cultivation, aging, fermentation, and rolling prep process.
-Since natural wrappers tend to be lighter in color, a keen eye for blemishes must be implemented, as they are far more notable.
+For natural cigar wrapper options, these leaves undergo the same level of scrutiny as their darker maduro brethren, with quality control being the name of the game.
+Every natural tobacco leaf is carefully screened during cultivation, aging, fermentation, and the production prep process.
+Since natural wrappers tend to be lighter in color, a keen eye for blemishes and excessive color variations from leaf to leaf must be implemented, as these will all be far more notable.

-While a natural wrapper does impart a large amount of the flavor encountered when smoking a cigar, the type of taste detected does vary greatly depending upon the shade or hue of the wrapper itself.
-Natural cigars can range in color from a Claro to a greenish Double Claro, all the way to the robust, mahogany-like Colorado Rosado.
+While a natural wrapper does impart much of the flavor and aroma encountered within a premium cigar, the type of taste detected does vary greatly depending upon the seed-strain, as well as the shade or hue of the wrapper itself.
+Remember, natural cigars can range anywhere from a Claro to a greenish Double Claro Candela, all the way to the robust, mahogany-like Colorado Rosado.

-And while color does not always constitute strength, it can create a specific style of cigar flavor profile.
-For instance, the aforementioned Colorado Rosado wrapper is known for having a nice little spice kick, which is often reinforced by subtle layers of lush loam and earthy undertones.
+And while color does not always constitute strength or flavor potency, it can create a specific style of cigar flavor profile.
+For instance, the aforementioned Colorado Rosado wrapper is known for having a nice little spice kick, which is often reinforced by subtle layers of earthy undertones, leather, and, in certain instances, herb tea-like tastes.

-On the other end, lighter natural cigar wrappers tend to either be grassy or completely neutral, with brownish variants offering moderate amounts of nutty, tannin-rich undertones.
+On the other end, lighter natural cigar wrappers tend to be creamy, hay-like, grassy, doughy, or graham cracker forward, with browner variants often offering nuttier, maltier, tannin-rich undertones.
 All of these flavors are further enhanced (or mellowed) by the strength of the filler and binder used within the cigar.
+So don't expect that lighter-looking cigar to be the mildest smoke on the shelf, because internal ingredients matter a whole hell of a lot when it comes to cigar flavor, body, and strength.

 Heritage Happens